nhanb/old.hi.imnhan.com/content/posts/go-postgres-caddy-systemd-stack.md

 2 lines of config to:

-- Serve HTTPS at port 443, with a valid cert provided by Let's Encrypt, using reasonable default cryptographic settings—I just ran my site through the [ssllabs.com test][18] and it handily scored an A.
+- Serve HTTPS at port 443, with a valid cert provided by Let's Encrypt, using reasonable default cryptographic settings---I just ran my site through the [ssllabs.com test][18] and it handily scored an A.
 - Serve HTTP at port 80 that simply redirects to the HTTPS port